Holy Sepulchre Cemetery (Alsip, Illinois)

 Holy Sepulchre Cemetery is a Roman Catholic cemetery of the Archdiocese of Chicago, located in the village of Alsip, Illinois, in Worth Township, southwest of Chicago.

-It was the first cemetery in the archdiocese to open post World War 1, after Mt.
+It was the first cemetery in the archdiocese to open after World War I, after Mt.
 Olivet cemetery began to run out of space.

 Cemetery grounds

 Holy Sepulchre Cemetery is the westernmost of ten cemeteries in a two-mile radius in and near the Mount Greenwood neighborhood of Chicago.
 The large number of cemeteries was the basis for the fictitious "Seven Holy Tombs" area in several books by author John R. Powers.
 As is typical of the area, the cemetery is bordered on all sides by major roads and is surrounded by commercial and residential zones.